sikegame/udacity-p4/README.md

 Speaker entity has four properties: name, bio, company, email address.
 It takes the speaker's email address as an entity key because it is unique to each speaker.
 I made the independent Speaker model because it allows users to reuse speaker's information instead of just storing a name in a Session object.

+## My Approach to "Before 7, No Workshop" Problem

+In order to solve the Task 3 problem, I implemented the two-step solution.
+First, retrieve any sessions that hold before 7 pm, and then filter out those sessions with Workshop type.
+This looks redundant but can circumvent the App Engine's query restriction.

 ## Additional Queries (Task 3)
 `nonWorkshopBeforeSeven`